metricationmatters/research/proposals/AreaAndVolume.md

 Advantages:

-1. Gives a name to the unit, names are powerful and simplfy the notation and being able to say it.
+1. Gives names to the "square meter" and "cubic meter" units.
+Names are powerful and simplfy the notation and being able to say it.
 2. Single syllable.
 3. Gives names to sections of the table that currently don't have a name when using the normal SI notation with "X square Ym", where Y is some prefix.